dlcisme/iocage-my-plugins/README.md

 ## Plugin manifest files
 ### mineos.json
 This will install [MineOS](https://minecraft.codeemo.com/mineoswiki/index.php?title=MineOS-node_(pkg_add)), an easy way to create, host and manage Minecraft servers via a Web-based User Interface.

+### lidarr.json
+This will install [Lidarr](https://github.com/lidarr/Lidarr), a music collection manager for Usenet and BitTorrent users.